coderbunker/inventory-server/README.md

 ## If deployment changes ?
 The host needs to have read access on this reposit to download the deployment branch.

-One administrator of this github project has to add the ssh keys of the new host (the content of the file: ~/.ssh/id_rsa.pub) on the [Deploy keys section](https://github.com/coderbunker/inventory-server/settings/keys).
+One administrator of this github project has to add the ssh keys of the new host (the content of the file: ~/.ssh/id_rsa.pub) on the "[Deploy keys section](https://github.com/coderbunker/inventory-server/settings/keys)".

-Before the first deployment, the reposit has to be downloaded and the deployment branch must be checkouted.
+Before the first deployment, the reposit has to be downloaded and the deployment branch must be checkout.

     git clone git@github.com:coderbunker/inventory-server.git
     cd inventory-server
     git checkout deployment

+If you choose to use pm2 to monitor application, it has to be installed separately.

 ## Troobleshooting.
 If the deployment fails, check that any application on the host is running a service on port 80.